billyxs/redux-waiter/README.md

 `import { connectWaiter } from 'redux-waiter'`

-connectWaiter is a higher-order-component that connects the your waiter promise to another component.
+connectWaiter is a higher-order-component that connects your waiter promise to another component.
 You can listen in on waiter events and dispatch other actions.
 You can add custom views to different waiter states,